jupyter-book/mystmd/docs/quickstart-myst-websites.md

 subtitle: Create a website like this one
 subject: MyST Quickstart Tutorial
 short_title: MyST Websites
-description: A MyST project is collection of MyST markdown files and jupyter notebooks with a configuration file called "myst.yml".
+description: A MyST project is collection of MyST markdown files and Jupyter notebooks with a configuration file called "myst.yml".
 ---

 ::::{important} Objective